valantic/ember-template/README.md

 Make sure to [install eslint](https://www.npmjs.com/package/eslint) and activate linting in your editor of choice.
 We don't recommend to use other linting tools, because we customize just the eslint config.

+When installing the project for the first time running `npm install`, the system will install our own _eslint-config-movento_ configuration project which includes the required settings for Eslint.

 # Getting Started with EmberJS